Azure/azure-sdk-for-js/arch-design-questions.md

 via:
 - runtime exception on the client itself (.net, java)
 - runtime exception on the message object (python)
-- Compile time restriction by not offering it externally (typescript).
+- Compile time restriction by not offering it at all (typescript).

 TBD: do we make this a:
 - compile time constraint (ie, new type `PeekMessage`)